omarzatarain/long-texts-similarity/Quick Start.md

 #

 # 5.- Assessment against the Gold Standard
- The assessment of the results of each model against the gold standard
+ The assessment of the results of each model against the gold standard Dataset 72 Docs Gold-Standard.csv

 ## 5.1.- Sentence Transformers:  Python_LongTextsSimilarity.py
 ##APPLY ANALYSIS, The folder can be set to other sentence models results